Develop your career with the Boatbuilding Apprenticeship Level 3 Standard

 Are you a good communicator and love helping people?
 Develop the skills you need to become a Customer Service Assistant.
 Expand your practical knowledge alongside your customer service and 'people' skills, to excel in this energetic and fast-paced industry.

-Customer Service Advanced Level 3 Apprenticeship
+Customer Service Specialist Level 3 Apprenticeship Standard

 Team Leader / Supervisor Level 3 Apprenticeship Standard